HKUST-RML/extendable_palm_device/README.md

 <img src="files/gripper_real.gif" width="320" height="180"> <img src="files/gripper_model.gif" width="320" height="180">
 </p>

 The extendable palm device is a robotic end-effector that can be retrofitted onto existing robotic grippers.
-It is consturcted as a parallel mechanism that can produce a striaght line motion for the palm while avoiding collisions with the base gripper as can be seen in the videos above.
+It is constructed as a parallel mechanism that can produce a striaght line motion for the palm while avoiding collisions with the base gripper as can be seen in the videos above.
 Our 3D-printed prototype is acutated by one Dynamixel AX-12A servo motor connected with a simple gear train.
 For reproduction of the extendable palm device, please refer to the bill of materials and the link for the Solidworks model made available below.

 **Related Patents**:
 - C. H. Kim and J. Seo, "System and Methods for Robotic Precision Placement and Insertion," US Patent Application, Filed May 11, 2020.